awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario3.md

 1. Obtain the Internet\-routable IP address for the customer gateway's external interface\.
 The address must be static and may be behind a device performing network address translation \(NAT\)\.

-1. If you want to create a statically\-routed VPN connection, get the list of internal IP ranges \(in CIDR notation\) that should be advertised across the VPN connection to the virtual private gateway\.
-For more information, see [VPN Routing Options](VPC_VPN.md#VPNRoutingTypes)\.
+1. If you want to create a statically\-routed Site\-to\-Site VPN connection, get the list of internal IP ranges \(in CIDR notation\) that should be advertised across the Site\-to\-Site VPN connection to the virtual private gateway\.
+For more information, see [Route Tables and VPN Route Priority](https://docs.aws.amazon.com/vpn/latest/s2svpn/VPNRoutingTypes.html#vpn-route-priority) in the *AWS Site\-to\-Site VPN User Guide*\.

 **To create a VPC using the VPC wizard**